-Originally, a Génopole was created in 2002 under the name “OUEST-genopole” by 11 founding members.
-Today the network brings together, in the two regions of Bretagne and Pays de la Loire, 38 core facilities overseen by research organizations and universities, as well as associated organizations (university hospitals, Grandes Écoles, etc.).
+Originally, a Génopole was created in 2002 under the name of "OUEST-genopole" by 11 founding members.
+Today, the network brings together, in the two regions of Bretagne and Pays de la Loire, 37 core facilities supervised by research organizations and universities, as well as associated organizations (university hospitals, grandes écoles, etc.).

 Its research themes cover life and environmental sciences in four areas: Sea, Agronomy, Health and Data Science.